-I have recently spent a few days in London with a friend, and while we were there, we took a walk round Harrods to see the Christmas area and just generally explore what the shop had to offer.
+I spent a few days in London with a friend over Christmas, and while we were there, we took a walk round Harrods to see the festive area.
 It’s a stunning building over eight floors, and I am in awe at the design, the variety, and the quality of the goods in there.
 I’m also slightly terrified at the prices; a packet of three pencils was available for £9.99, a single pen was a fiver, and a bar of chocolate £6 … and that’s just the everyday items I managed to look at before passing out in horror.
 When I was brought round with smelling salts, I needed to be restrained as I was immediately terrified that every inhalation was costing me a fiver.

-These examples form part of our peculiarly awful modern decadence, This isn’t the decadence of fin de siecle Paris or 1920s Berlin, which produced some great art amongst all the drinking and decay.
-Rather it’s the decadence of early 21st century Dubai.
-A society so mindless and cash-rich at the top that all it can produce is trophies for consumerist barbarians.
-When we can excuse ourselves for spending that much on something I could buy for a few pence down the local market, and can’t find a better use for eighteen grand or the sixty thousand pounds you’re setting aside for that Louis XIII Le Mathusalem bottle of cognac, then the world surely has gone mad.
+These examples form part of our peculiarly awful modern decadence; when we can excuse ourselves for spending that much on something I could buy for a few pence down the local market, and can’t find a better use for eighteen grand or the sixty thousand pounds you’re setting aside for that Louis XIII Le Mathusalem bottle of cognac, then the world has surely gone mad.

 Certainly, many consumers could be better educating themselves on money matters.
 According to the 2014 Financial Literacy Survey of 2,016 adults, conducted by the Harris Poll for the National Foundation for Credit Counseling, 41% of respondents gave themselves a grade of C or worse on their knowledge of personal finance.